 - Rare disease studies by using a curated graph containing mutations associated with the disease

-Seven Bridges GRAF consists of:
+Seven Bridges GRAF™ Suite consists of:

-Graph Genome is a powerful genomic data structure
+Genome Graph is a powerful genomic data structure

-The GRAF Pan Genome Reference organizes genomic data from a population into an edge-based sequence variation graph.
+The GRAF™ Pan Genome Reference organizes genomic data from a population into an edge-based sequence variation graph.
 In such graphs, edges are the primary data carrier elements and alternative haplotypes are represented as different paths through the graph.
 The linear reference assembly forms the graph backbone, and additional variants are added as new edges in the graph.
 A longer genomic haplotype can be obtained by following a path through the graph and concatenating the (sub)sequences contained by the visited edges.
 We call this structure a genome graph.

 Graph structures enable accurate variant calling